Marco-Congedo/PosDefManifoldML.jl/README.md

 **PosDefManifoldML** is a [**Julia**](https://julialang.org/) package for classifying data in the [**Riemannian manifolds**](https://en.wikipedia.org/wiki/Riemannian_manifold) **P** of real or complex [**positive definite matrices**](https://en.wikipedia.org/wiki/Definiteness_of_a_matrix).
 It is based on [PosDefManifold.jl](https://github.com/Marco-Congedo/PosDefManifold.jl).

-Machine learning in **P** can either operate directly on the manifold, which requires dedicated Riemannian methods, or the data can be projected onto the **tangent space**, where standard (Euclidean) machine learning methods apply (e.g., linear discriminant analysis, support-vector machine, logistic regression, random forest, deep neuronal networks, etc).
+[Machine learning](https://en.wikipedia.org/wiki/Machine_learning) (ML) in **P** can either operate directly on the manifold, which requires dedicated Riemannian methods, or the data can be projected onto the **tangent space**, where standard (Euclidean) machine learning methods apply (e.g., linear discriminant analysis, support-vector machine, logistic regression, random forest, deep neuronal networks, etc).

 ![](/docs/src/assets/Fig1.jpg)